Hotel Marqués de Riscal

 The spa consisted of a large pool, a hammam, a sauna, an external terrace, and a series of treatment and massage rooms.
 It was quite a substantial space, and very well equipped, however, as with many sauna's in Spanish hotels the temperature was too low.
 The hammam was a bit better, but still not quite set at a challenging temperature.

-I'm not sure, but the complementary visit to the winery appeared to me to be a cut-down version of a visit.
-Which is a shame since I would have like to see more of the site and its different wine making processes.
+In our first visit I was not sure if the complementary visit to the winery was not a cut-down version of a tourist visit.
+I would have like to see more of the site and both the historical and modern-day wine making processes.
+Unfortunately we did not repeat the visit during our second stay in the hotel.

-I tend to agree with some reviewers that noted that staff were professional and helpful, but not particular friendly (the ladies in the breakfast room were the exception, being very friendly and enjoyable to chat to).
-Some people mentioned that in fact the hotel is really not part of the Marqués des Riscal, since it has been completely outsourced to The Luxury Collection of the Marriott International, the company that franchises and manages properties.
+At the time of our first visited I tended to agree with some reviewers who noted that staff were professional and helpful, but not particular friendly.
+Some reviewers suggested that this might be rated to the fact that the hotel was really not part of the Marqués des Riscal, i.e. it was completely outsourced to The Luxury Collection of the Marriott International, the company that franchises and manages properties.
+I must admit that on our second visit all the hotel staff were both very professional and very friendly, possibly because they knew we were returning guests.

 Marqués de Riscal - a Mecca of wine tourism